delftdata/espa-autoscaling/README.md

 # Evaluating Stream Processing Autoscalers
-This repository contains the code and the data generators for the paper "Evaluating Stream Processing Autoscalers" by George Siachamis et al., in DEBS 2024.
+This repository contains the code and the data generators for the paper

+"Evaluating Stream Processing Autoscalers" by
+George Siachamis et al. (DEBS 2024),

+and the 4-pager preliminary workshop paper

+"Towards Evaluating Stream Processing Autoscalers" by George Siachamis et al. (SMDB 2023).

 # Experimental setup